Shreyansh Jain

 Untitled Diagram.drawio.png

 While working, some other teammates pushed some commits to the main.
-Before creating the PR (Pull request) with your feature branch, you want new changes in your feature branch.
-We first move to the main branch and update it from the remote.
+Before creating a Pull Request (PR) for your feature branch, you want to ensure it includes the latest changes from the main branch.
+To do this, switch to the main branch and pull the latest updates from the remote repository.

 git checkout main